 It’s a bit like standing in front of a mosaic.
 If all the tiles were white, the picture would be very boring, wouldn’t it?
 And I’d equate a physical lifetime to standing in the dark, with our life representing holding a torch that highlights a small section of the picture.
 As our experiences increase, we step back further and we see more and more of the picture reveal itself as the radius of the torch light widens.
 The more we see, the more interesting the picture becomes.
 I view death as the light being switched on completely and the whole mosaic becoming visible.
 Seeing it all, we realise that all loss was an illusion so we could experience the blissful joy of reality.
 We can increase the size of the mosaic by adding tiles and then ‘going back to the dark’ to experience the section we added or we can be so pleased with the mosaic we’ve created that we don’t feel any further need to add tiles (ie. not reincarnate / manifest back into a physical state).

 The choice is up to us and we choose the colours of he mosaic, based on how intense we want our experience to be.
 If we willingly made choices for ourselves in another realm, we’d understand we’re not victims at the mercy of random events but it’s all divinity playing itself out.
 This is just an analogy of the understanding I’ve come to since my reading and I’m hoping that considering my views may trigger you to see life with different eyes.
 I’m hoping it will encourage you to enjoy life more and worry less… 🙂

-Since my reading with John Edward, I have been blessed to find another very impressive medium who is much more available.
+Since my reading with John Edward, I have been blessed to have found another exceptionally gifted medium and clairvoyant (who is much more available than John).
 Her name is Kathy McVann and you can find her on Facebook here: https://www.facebook.com/kathymcvannpsychicmedium/

 Click on the image below to find out about one of the most amazing stories I’ve come across: